 In your role, you must have seen many CVs and countless candidates.
 What are the first three things you look for on a CV?

-AL: A CV can only tell you a certain amount and what I look for obviously depends on the role on the agenda.
-I like a CV to tell me a story which involves consistency of progression, drive and motivation to move towards a career goal.
+AL: A CV can only tell you a certain amount and what I look for obviously depends on the role.
+I like a CV to tell me a story which involves consistency of progression, drive, and motivation to move towards a career goal.

-At MRK Associates, we’ve been analysing the steps candidates need to make to move up the ladder.
+At MRK Associates, we’ve been analysing the steps candidates need to make the move up the ladder.
 What is your advice for finance professionals of tomorrow who want to rise to FD/CFO?

 We’ve talked about interviewing, guiding and leading others, but what about your career.
 Do you have a personal plan for your career?